LidiaWebDev/Portfolio/README.md

 # Portfolio
 Employer competitive one -page portfolio that includes:
-- intro part wth navbar on portfolio and contaact part, includes resume
+- intro part wth navbar on portfolio and contact part, includes resume
 - portfolio part has major works such as project one ( tour), trivia game, word game, psychic game, crystal collector.
 - conact page brings to an html opened form